 Our take: The Costco Anywhere Visa excels as a card for Costco and gas purchases, though you’ll have to contend with an annual membership fee for Costco and only redeeming your cash back once a year.

-The bonuses on gas and restaurant purchases are generous, pushing the potential earning rate to nearly 2 percent of your spending.
-If you spend heavily in a particular category (e.g., restaurants) – you could push your cash back earnings higher than 2 percent.
+The bonuses on gas and restaurant purchases are generous, pushing the potential earning rate to nearly 2% of your spending, based on our estimations.
+If you spend heavily in a particular category (e.g., restaurants) – you could push your cash back earnings higher than 2%.

 There is one major drawback to the Citi Costco Visa, however: You receive your cash back once a year.
 Cash back rewards are mailed as a certificate in February, which you must take to your local Costco to redeem for purchases or for cash back at the register.
 If your Costco membership expires before the certificate is sent, you forfeit all earnings for that year.